Define your career with IBM

 Investigate the technology that will power the world for decades to come.

-Coordinate complex technical projects in an agile way while striving to deliver excellence.
+Coordinate technical projects in an agile way while striving to deliver excellence.

 Work on exciting AI projects in the world, co-creating the future.